bparanj/coding-skill/_posts/2019-09-26-how-to-study-and-practice-for-coding-interview.md

 This same learning sequence can be applied to learn other topics in your study list.
 Minimize the number of books you have to study.
 Refer to the book recommendations at the end of this article.

 Consuming too much content delays practicing.
 Practice must begin as soon as you have enough knowledge to apply them to write code.
 Studying is one aspect.
 Practice is another critical aspect.
 There are two approaches to studying that I recommend.
 It will be covered in upcoming articles.

+### Blogging

+So at the end of the study session you can organize and put everything you learned into one blog post.
+Others are going to engage with your content, you're also going to learn from them.
+So it's a collaborative way to learn about these things.

+If people start noticing this, that's one way to get noticed by prospective employers.
+You have very strong basics, you have understood these things.
+People will start approaching you in your LinkedIn profile.

+What is luck?
+When preparation meets opportunity, you create your own luck.
+Right now you can only focus on preparation, that's in your control.
+The opportunity is definitely going to come.